nodejs/node-v0.x-archive/doc/api/tls.markdown

   - `session`: Optional, a `Buffer` instance, containing TLS session

+  - `requestOCSP`: Optional, if `true` - OCSP status request extension would be added to client hello, and `OCSPResponse` event will be emitted on socket before establishing secure communication

 ## tls.createSecurePair([context], [isServer], [requestCert], [rejectUnauthorized])

     Stability: 0 - Deprecated.
 Use tls.TLSSocket instead.